 The adventure of being a guiri (foreigner) in Andalucìa has been an exhausting one, both mentally and emotionally.
 A Novel Spain is my way of expressing to the world how I see life over here: the highs and lows, fun and annoying moments, fictitious and real stories, and perhaps some advice on the way.

 I’ve been teaching English as a foreign language for nearly 14 years and writing about life as an ESL teacher for over 7 years.
 I’m DELTA qualified, passionate about helping students improve their English, and like to wake up and smell the coffee (especially when I’ve had a tough night with my two kids).

-I have published two books.
+I have published three books.

 How to Become an ESL teacher, a step by step guide to landing your first TEFL job teaching English abroad.
 This is a guide to anyone thinking of getting into TEFL/ESL, and giving up their life to teach English, plus maybe travel the world in the meantime.